A suspicious package may contain dangerous items or substances. Some typical characteristics that should trigger suspicion include:

 - Exact words of threat

-- Where is the caller located?
+- Where the caller is located

 - Is the voice familiar?
-If so, who does it sound like?

 Caller’s Voice: